 Staff ensured facilities and equipment were safe, and that equipment was maintained according to manufacturers' instructions, including electrical appliances.
-The annual Landlord's gas safety check had been completed in February 2021 and the Five-year fixed wire electrical safety check was due for renewal in July 2021.

 A fire risk assessment was carried out in line with the legal requirements.
-This had last been reviewed in January 2021.
-All staff had completed fire awareness training, and six staff had completed a using a fire extinguisher course in October 2020.
-We saw there were fire extinguishers and a hard-wired fire detection system throughout the building including smoke detectors and emergency lighting.
-Fire exits were kept clear.
+This had been completed in-house and had last been reviewed in October 2020.
+An external company with expertise in fire safety have been booked to carry out a new assessment in the coming weeks.
+Training records showed all staff had completed fire awareness training within the last twelve months.
+We saw there were fire extinguishers and fire detection systems throughout the building and fire exits were kept clear.